Analysis: Forgiveness in France a high hurdle for DSK

 "What I think has become his biggest handicap, because it's insurmountable, is that whereas before he was a person who was reassuring for the French, he now has the image of a fragile man and someone who could be a concern for voters," said Herve Gattegno, editor of French current affairs weekly Le Point.

-The affair has shone a spotlight on a long tradition in France of turning a blind eye to womanizing by politicians, but media reports of a history of unwanted advances by the former IMF chief paint a less palatable picture of him.

-The result may be that Strauss-Kahn opts to bypass politics altogether and seek an international role in helping resolve global economic problems and the sovereign debt crisis that threatens to engulf Europe.
+Strauss-Kahn may opt to bypass politics altogether and seek an international role in helping resolve global economic problems and the sovereign debt crisis that threatens to engulf Europe.

 On Tuesday, he looked emotionally drained as he told the media outside his New York townhouse that he was looking forward to coming home to France and "resuming something of a more normal life" after settling some U.S. affairs.